Shake it Up

-Every day we’re trying to push the boundaries, consistently offer fresh ideas and perspectives and find ways to showcase a brand in a new light.
+Every day we’re trying to push the boundaries, consistently offer fresh perspectives and find ways to showcase a brand in a new light.
 This can lead to multiple “writer’s blocks” and shorter “ideas” lists.

 “Studies show that people who feel in control of their time are more relaxed, creative and productive.”